 Commercial

-Fraser regularly appears in the Commercial Court and Chancery Division, both as sole counsel (often against Silks) and with a leader.
+Fraser regularly appears in the Commercial Court and Chancery Division, typically as sole or lead counsel opposite Silks.

 Cases